ibm-cloud-docs/databases-for-mongodb/learn-pricing.md

 ## Dedicated Cores Pricing

-You have the option of selecting the CPU allocation for your deployment.
+You have the option of selecting the CPU allocation for your for {{site.data.keyword.databases-for-mongodb}} Standard Edition deployment, while dedicated cores are required for for {{site.data.keyword.databases-for-mongodb}} Standard Edition deployments.
 With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
 Your deployments are then allocated the number of CPUs you specify.
-The cost of dedicated cores is $45 per core per month, and each member gets the selected number of cores.
-For example, if you provision a deployment with 3 dedicated cores per member, that is a total of 6 cores, and billed at $270 per month.
+The cost of dedicated cores is $45 per core per month for the Standard plan, and $60 per core per month for the Enterprise plan.
+Each member gets the selected number of cores.
+For example, if you provision a deployment with 3 dedicated cores per member on the Standard plan, that is a total of 6 cores, and billed at $270 per month.

-Dedicated cores are an optional feature.
-The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.
+The default `Shared CPU` setting provisions your for {{site.data.keyword.databases-for-mongodb}} Standard Edition deployment on hosts with shared compute resources and incurs no additional charge.

+Dedicated cores are an optional feature for {{site.data.keyword.databases-for-mongodb}} Standard Edition and required for {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployments.
+{: .note}

 ## Scaling per Member

 {{site.data.keyword.databases-for-mongodb}} deployments have minimum and maximum allocation for disk and RAM as shown.
 Scaling deployments through the API/CLI provides more granularity and also allows a user to scale a database instance up to 4 TB of disk per member.

-### {site.data.keyword.databases-for-mongodb}} Standard Plan:
+### {{site.data.keyword.databases-for-mongodb}} Two-member Standard Plan:
 Resource | Minimum | Maximum | Scaling Granularity (API/CLI)
 ----------|-----|-----|-------
 Disk | 5 GB per member | 4 TB per member | 1024 MB per member